-To find the imgworks icon, select "An Icon" from the Find toolchest.
-When the Find an Icon window appears, type imgworks into the text field.
+To find the imgworks icon, select "File QuickFind" from the Find toolchest.
+When the QuickFind window appears, type:

+imgworks

+into the text field.
 The imgworks icon appears in the drop pocket.
 Drag the icon to the Desktop and drop it.
 Then run imgworks by double-clicking the icon.